theedgy/cc-post/POST.md

  From this point all our components are connected to store and can talk with it.
 All we have to do now is to provide some data to render.

 ## Api Connection
-There is many libraries out there (like axios etc.) which may help you build the best request, but i used plain js `fetch` as it's totally enough for our purpose.
+There is many libraries out there (like axios etc.) which may help you build the best request, but I used plain JS `fetch` as it's totally enough for our purpose.
-To keep all things clear and consistent create a new folder in you project `src` to keep our helper functionality:
+To keep all things clear and consistent create a new folder in your project `src` in place of helpers functionality:

 ```bash
 ├── src